SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - We still need to make sure people feel like they earned their way into the club.
 - I usually set the bar of attendance to be like 5 sessions, and once they reach that, they get into Shenanigans.
 - People like Harikeshav, Nahush, Gokul, Aditya Chaitanya, started off by spectating debates and then proceeding to debate themselves.
 I believe spectating should be counted as attendance (like I've said previously).
 - A few people who undergo informal recruitments are the people who barely missed out in round 3, who still expressed desire to join when I reached out to them.
 I keep the bar a little lower for them.
-I'm glad to see many of them are
+I'm glad to see many of them are still debating today, 6 months later, and did NALSAR, like Shubhangi, Akshay Gudur, and Akshith.